joaopauloucf/HWRecognizer/Handwritting Generator/Readme.md

 ![alt text](https://github.com/joaopauloucf/HWRecognizer/blob/main/Supporting/Report_Step1.gif "Variable Character Placement")

-## Step 2: Underlay Generation: Random Sampling of Labels and Background
+## Step 2: Underlay Generation - Random Sampling of Labels and Background

 Due to the need to create realistic form based handwritten examples, the generator will also have to create labels, lines and borders which align with realistic real world examples we expect the model to understand.
 The generator will access the first line of the CSV file,